Launch directly (no arguments)

 Edit a config entry¶

-Navigate to a config entry and press enter or e.
+Navigate to a config entry and press e to edit.
 Editable fields include:

 - Name -- entry identifier